Program for Transfer Admission

-- Bold, italicized graded coursework in the degree plan may only be attempted once (excluding grades of W and WP).
+- Bold, italicized coursework on the Major Coursework Check Sheet may only be attempted once (excluding grades of W and WP).

-- If a participant earns a grade of a "C" or lower in the bold italicized coursework (including dual credit), the participant will not be admitted via PTA but is still eligible for traditional transfer admission.
+- If a participant earns a grade of “C”or lower in the bold, italicized coursework (including dual credit), the participant will not be admitted via PTA but is still eligible for traditional transfer admission.

 - Participants are allowed a maximum of three withdrawals (W's) throughout their college career.